Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: -enhanced Sentence Alignment

-\textbf{Full summary ROUGE.} This is the widely used baseline proposed by \citet{nallapati2017summarunner} that was described in \sect \ref{sec_relatedWork}.
-Denoted $\RA_{full}$, it selects sentences using a greedy method that optimizes a ROUGE score collectively with respect to the whole summary.
+\textbf{Full summary ROUGE.} This widely used baseline, proposed by \citet{nallapati2017summarunner} and denoted here $\RA_{full}$, does not exploit explicit alignments.
+Rather, it greedily selects source sentences that yield the highest ROUGE with respect to the \textit{entire} reference summary, until none of the remaining candidate sentences marginally improves the ROUGE score.

-\textbf{Sent2Sent ROUGE aligner.} This baseline, denoted $\RA_{sent}$, was proposed by \citet{Cho2019ImprovingTS} and~\citet{Lebanoff2019ScoringSS} and achieved competitive summarization results in MDS and SDS respectively.
-It aligns each summary sentence to one or two document sentences that have the best ROUGE score.
-For salience, it selects all the aligned document sentences.
+\textbf{Sent2Sent ROUGE aligner.} This baseline, denoted $\RA_{sent}$, was proposed by \citet{chen2018fastAbsSumm, Lebanoff2019ScoringSS}, yielding competitive summarization results.
+Similar to our ROUGE-based lexical model in \sect \ref{sec_spanExperiments}, it aligns each summary sentence to one or two document sentences with which it has the highest ROUGE score.
+The generated salience training data consists of all the aligned document sentences.

-We evaluate salient sentences against the annotated test data with two metrics.
-(1) The percent of salient tokens that have alignments (precision), and (2) the percent of summary \infounit s that were covered (recall).
-The results are shown in Table \ref{tab_sentSalience}, which suggests that our alignment-based salient sentences have higher semantic correlation with the reference summary.